convolution integral with ode45

 eqn =

-The derivative of the convolution contains two delayed terms.
+The derivative of the convolution contains two step terms.
 So we can use ode45 in three steps (0 -> t1, t1->t2, t2 -> t3) and adjust the odefun over those intervals, and we'd have to store udot persistently as well.
 Alternatively, we can use dde23, at least I think it applies to this type of problem.
 I've never used dde23 before, so thought I'd give it try.

 clearvars